epaitz/jsapi-angular-ngrx-ds2021/src/app/map/bookmarks/README.md

 ## Bookmarks Component

 The Angular Component associated with the /bookmarks route.
-This component will initialize a serviceStatus$ and bookmarks$ observable from the NgRx Store and dispatch the GetBookmarks action on ngOnInit().
+This component will initialize a serviceStatus$ and bookmarks$ observable from the NgRx Store and dispatch the GetBookmarks action from ngOnInit().
 This component will also dispatch ReloadBookmarks from the refresh() method and dispatch NavigationRequest from the zoomTo() method.

 ## Bookmarks Effects